-The Local Initiative for Family Empowerment (LIFE) Program is a homelessness prevention program that supports families who are at risk of eviction but not yet homeless.
-It is the newest addition to our continuum of services allowing us to support more families while addressing a gap in services.
+The Local Initiative for Family Empowerment (LIFE) Program is a homelessness prevention and shelter diversion program that supports families who are at risk of eviction or recently homeless.
 Eligibility criteria includes:

-- Must have at least one child under the age of 18 years old.
+- Must have at least one child under the age of 18 living in the household.
 This program only serves families with children.

-- Current housing must be sustainable with existing income and expenses.
+- If in the eviction process, current housing must be sustainable with existing income and expenses.
 This program assists families who can be sustainable once we address their rent in arrears.
-Once accepted into the program, case managers work with families to reduce their expenses and/or refer families to our Steps to Success program if they are interested in further education or a career change that may increase their earnings.

-- Must have the capacity to attend evening group meetings once/month in Natick and meet individually with their case manager a minimum of once/month.
-These meetings are essential to the future sustainability of the families and are therefore required.
+- Must be able to attend evening monthly group meetings in Natick and meet individually with their case manager at least once a month.
+These meetings are essential to developing skills to ensure future sustainability.

 - Must be a resident of MA, with priority given to families in the metrowest area.
 This is important for attending meetings and accessing services.